projectchrono/chrono-website/news/index.md

 	<p>18 July 2012 -- Chrono::Engine Add-in v.1.6.0 for SolidWorks</p>
 	<a class="media-left" href="#"> <img src="/images/news/SW_icon.jpg" style="width=100px"> </a>
-	<div class="media-body"> The beta release v.1.6.0 of the [[SolidWorks_exporter_add-in  -- Chrono::Engine Add-In for SolidWorks]] has been released and it is available for download.
+	<div class="media-body"> The beta release v.1.6.0 of the SolidWorks add-in  has been released and it is available for download.
 Users will be able to model mechanisms within SolidWorks, then they can export a Chrono::Engine file (in Python language) that can be later load in C++ or Python programs, for performing simulations.
 	</div>
 </div>
 <div class = "well">